-This Easy Monster Cookies recipe is an American classic.
-If you’ve never heard of them, they’re an oatmeal-peanut butter cookie on steroids, with chocolate chips, and chocolate coated in candy, like Smarties or M&M’s.
-I have never liked M&M’s, not sure if its the taste of the chocolate, but have always preferred Smarties.
+These Best Monster Cookies recipe are an American classic cookie recipe.
+If you've never heard of them, they're an oatmeal-peanut butter cookie on steroids, with chocolate chips, and chocolate coated in candy, like Smarties or M&M's.
+I have never liked M&M's, not sure if its the taste of the chocolate, but have always preferred Smarties.

 I've got great memories of eating these cookies as a teenager.
 This Easy Monster Cookies recipe belongs to my sister Alla.
 She would bake giant Monster Cookies, hence the name, and pop them into the freezer to eat when needed.
 I'd grab a few into my backpack when I went skiing at our local ski hill, as they boosted my energy and I felt full, until I skied to the cafeteria at the bottom of the ski hill!
 My other sister always made her Spice Cookies, so we always had lots of cookies around.